-This device complies with RSS-210 of the Industry Canada Rules.
+This device complies with Industry Canada license-exempt RSSs.
 Operation is subject to the following two conditions:

-(1)This device may not cause harmful interference, and
+(1) This device may not cause interference, and

-(2)This device must accept any interference received, including interference that may cause undesired operation.
+(2)This device must accept any interference, including interference that may cause undesired operation of the device.